 Awards and Grants

-General AwardsPhD students can apply for help funding the cost of research trips, academic conferences, and special training, including language training, not otherwise available with University, subject to the following guidelines:
+General Faculty AwardsPhD students can apply for help funding the cost of research trips, academic conferences, and special training, including language training, not otherwise available with University, subject to the following guidelines.
+Please see the application form below for further information.
+Application Process:

-Deadlines for 2023-2024Application forms and references should be submitted to the Administrative Officer by:
+Deadlines for 2024-2025Application forms and references should be submitted to the Administrative Officer by:

 Prizes